hrnyc7-europa/questionsQueue/README.md

 There are two types of user roles in Question Queue: **students** and **admins**.

-Students can browse the list of questions and answers from their respective group.
+Students can browse the list of questions and answers from their respective groups.
 They can also easily ask questions and attach tags and code snippets to them.

 <h3 align="center">
   <img src="https://dl.dropboxusercontent.com/s/b34l9l3yrnhdjb0/qq_01.png?dl=0" alt="screenshot" />